 Hot as hell.

-That’s how it felt once I stepped out of the airport with 2 boxes of Duty-free beer and my reliable bag that had been traveling with me for a few months already.
+That’s how it felt once I stepped out of the airport with 2 boxes of duty-free beer and the bag that had been traveling with me for a few months already.
 My friend was there to pick me up and I was planning to stay at his place for most of my stay so I hadn’t really looked up anything as I usually do before hitting a destination for the first time.
 Therefore I had no idea of how public transportation worked, nor that I was interested at that point.
 It was 2 AM and I was just ready to hit the sack.

 Of course 10 hours later the heat was way worse.
 And it wasn’t even Summer yet!
 That fact alone quickly made me realize that I would never be able to live in Dubai.
 So you won’t ever witness this city on my list of places I would move to in a heartbeat.

 Luckily, 8 thrilling days and 3 months later the memories that arise are much nicer and richer than just the scalding weather forecast for late April in Dubai.

 Skipping the hotter hours, and trying to put it into simple words, I had the time of my life there.
 Seriously fun times that took me into numerous and fairly diverse city explorations.
 Here’re my most cherished moments from that trip.
 The ones that I would repeat right now hands down.
-And the same ones I would recommend you had a look into if Dubai and the United Arab Emirates are on your list.
+And the same ones I would recommend you had a look into if a Dubai experience and the United Arab Emirates are on your list.

 - 1. Realizing that everything I had watched and read about Dubai was true.